 Now I can be protective when it comes to Angela Bofill's "I Try" as it is possibly my favorite number from her.
 Yet my doubt immediately dissolved when I heard Will keep to the spirit of La Bofill, but made the performance wholly his own.
 Others must have been enchanted by Downing's performance as it proved to be the biggest hit on this album, rightfully hitting #13 on the R&B charts.

-In recent years, Downing was sidelined with polymyostis -- a disorder causing weakness of the muscles -- that had him confided to a wheelchair.
+In recent years, Downing was sidelined with polymyostis -- a disorder causing weakness of the muscles -- that had him confined to a wheelchair.
 Yet he never stopped the music as he recorded albums and continued to support and organize various charitable groups as well as being a spokesperson for the American Stroke Association all while recovering.
 Now back on his feet he has recently taken up the touring circuit again and released Lust, Love & Lies (An Audio Novel) last year and the covers EP Yesterday, Today and Tomorrow, the first in a trilogy of releases, in November.
 Twenty years on Downing continues to make music listeners like myself believer's in the M-A-N singer as he has steadily released albums for over two decades, while continuing to stay true to his character.
 He really is all heart and soul.